why-not-try-calmer/feedo/README.md

 - a server-side application consumed by the said bot so that any user can host and play with it.

 ## Features
-- web feed notifications on updates as they come or in batches
+- web feed notifications on updates as they come or in digestes
 - subscription management
 - filters, blacklists
 - full-text search